Zadigo/ecommerce_template/README.md

     - Meta tags
     - Mailchimp
     - Facebook Analytics
-    - Sitemamps
+    - Sitemaps

+But also [structured data](https://developers.google.com/search/docs/guides/intro-structured-data) both for the organization and the product/products pages.

-Some applications comes with their specific `sitemap.py` file that are regrouped in the main project's `sitemaps.py`.
+Take note that some applications come with their specific `sitemap.py` file that are regrouped in the main project's `sitemaps.py`.
 You can easily change a sitemap by overriding the class that you want in sitemaps and then hook it to the main sitemap global variable.

+## Impressions and Google enhanced e-commerce

+This template also manages these through the analytics application.
+Pages such as the product and products page but also those regarding the cart all have scripts that push data to your datalayer variable when a page is viewed or interracted with.

+Please make sure you have a [Google Analytics account](https://analytics.google.com/analytics/web/) with enhanced ecommerce activated, a [Google Tag Manager account](https://marketingplatform.google.com/about/tag-manager/), a [Mailchimp account](https://mailchimp.com/) and/or finally a [Facebook Analytics account](https://analytics.facebook.com/) for these to work properly.

 # Support / Development